rradczewski/ymmv/_drafts/too-many-kudos.md

 ---
 layout: post
 title: "Too Many Kudos"
+image: "assets/too-many-kudos.jpg"
+image_alt: "A printed kudos card that says 'Itttts worrrrkiiiing' on a table"
 ---
 Kudos cards help you overcome the awkwardness of sharing appreciations.
 This makes them a really powerful ritual, but you still have to take the time and hand-write the card; something that may slip your mind if you are frequently out of the office.
 I recently built a slackbot that prints them in the office for you, but I'm left wondering if this could lead to devaluing the heartfelt appreciation they're supposed to convey.